aaandrades/Prediapp/README.md

 - Rxjs

-If you want to contribute to improve the app, please create your PR and write to me :alien: .
+If you want to contribute to improve the app, please create your PR and write me :alien: .
 After it, sit down and take a beer, you deserve it! :beers:

-*This project just have a academic purpose, all right reserved.
-Andrés Andrade 2021 :copyright: :registered:
+*This project is for academic purposes only, all right reserved.
+Andrés Andrade 2021 :copyright::registered:*